wb-droid/DeepLearningStepByStep/README.md

 5. <b>`Chinese poem generator`</b>

     NLP Transformer models are very popular.
 There are many existing implementations and pretrained models.
 Creating one from scratch is good learning and practise.
-To make is managable and useful, a Chinese poem generator is the target.
+To make it managable and useful, a Chinese poem generator is the target.

     a.
 A basic MLP model from scratch.